12: Dispersion

 12.8 Choosing the Right Measure of Dispersion

 The choice of dispersion measure depends on the nature of the data and the type of analysis being conducted.
-For symmetric distributions without outliers, the standard deviation is typically preferred, as it provides a detailed view of how data points vary around the mean.
+For continuous data with symmetric distributions (without outliers), the standard deviation is typically preferred, as it provides a detailed view of how data points vary around the mean.
 For skewed distributions or datasets with outliers, the interquartile range (IQR) is often more informative because it focuses on the central 50% of the data and is less affected by extreme values.
 In research, it is often helpful to report both standard deviation and IQR when analyzing continuous variables.
 This dual approach gives a more complete picture of variability, especially when the data are not normally distributed.
-For categorical (nominal) data, frequencies are the appropriate measure, indicating how evenly or unevenly the data is distributed across categories.
+For nominal data, frequencies are the appropriate measure, indicating how evenly or unevenly the data is distributed across categories.

 Chapter 12 Summary Key Takeaways

-• The standard deviation shows how spread out continuous data is around the mean and is best used with normally distributed data.
+- The standard deviation shows how spread out continuous data is around the mean and is best used with normally distributed interval data.